Frequently Asked Questions

 (3) You can send an email to registration@sobatm-na.org to request the spreadsheet or any assistance you may need to complete the registration.

-SOBATAM uses a seniority-based benefit scheme.
-The maximum amount of benefit is $15000 for people who have been members for 900 days (30 30-day-months) or more.
+SOBATAM uses a seniority-based scheme to determine the Network Solidarity Contribution (NSC – previously referred as Benefit) a deceased member qualifies for.
+The maximum amount is $15000 for people who have been members for 900 days (30 30-day-months) or more.

-The benefit the deceased member qualifies for will depend on the number of 30-day-months the person had been a member.
+The NSC a member qualifies for will depend on the number of 30-day-months he/she has been a member.
 The number of days is determined starting from the time the member received his/her SOBATAM ID.
 See the benefit table in the IR for details.

 For instance, if a member passes away after 180 to 209 days, he/she is credited 6 30-day-months, and after 210 to 239 days, he/she is credited 7 30-day-months.